Arthur-Bridges/NextTechBlog/README.md

 1. **:**

--Create a product.
+-Create a post.

--Update an existing product.
+-Update an existing post.

--Delete an existing product.
+-Delete an existing post.

--Search for one product, All products.

 2. **:**

--Create a category.

--Update an existing category.

--Delete an existing category.

--Search for a category by ID or All categories.

-3. **:**

--Create a Tag.
+-Create a login.

--Update an existing Tag.

--Delete an existing Tag.

--Search for a Tag by ID or All Tags.

 ## Credits